SKIP TO:

 Step into a vibrant world of innovation, culture, and connection at the largest Zionist EXPO on the planet!
 Explore dynamic booths showcasing Jewish National Fund-USA's transformative work in Israel alongside vendors selling unique Israeli goods—children’s books, fashion, hi-tech products, artisanal jewelry, startup innovations, mouthwatering food, and more.
 Meet our affiliates and prepare to be inspired, shop to your heart’s content, and immerse yourself in this one-of-a-kind experience.

-Village Talks at the World Zionist Square
+Village Talks – Powered by the World Zionist Village

 Grand Ballroom Foyer